Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 Vegetable gardens will be most productive when planted in full sun.
 However, many vegetables will thrive and produce a good crop if they receive 4 to 6 hours of direct sunlight a day.

 Locate the garden away from trees if possible so that tree roots will not compete with the vegetables for water and nutrients.
-It is especially important that gardens not be located close to black walnut (Juglans nigra) trees since walnuts produce a compound in their roots, shoots and leaves that is toxic to many plants including several vegetables.
+It is especially important that gardens not be located close to black walnut (Juglans nigra) trees since walnuts produce a compound in their roots, shoots, and leaves that are toxic to many plants including several vegetables.
 Locate your beds in a location where water is readily available since raised beds will dry out more quickly and require more frequent watering than conventional gardens.
+A 100-square-foot garden requires at least 60 gallons of water a week.
+It will be easier to provide water from a hose and trickle irrigation on a timer will make watering the garden very convenient.

 Preparing the soil

 Soil compaction is also avoided by not walking in the beds.
-An ideal soil for raised beds would consist of equal volumes of garden soil, organic matter (compost, peat moss, composted manure), and porous material (vermiculite or perlite).
+An ideal soil for raised beds would consist of equal volumes of garden soil, organic matter (compost, coconut coir, composted manure), and porous material (vermiculite or perlite).
 If good quality garden soil is not available, substitute additional organic matter.
-Add lime and fertilizer, as recommended by a soil test of the finished soil mix.
-In the absence of a soil test, 1 to 2 pounds of a complete fertilizer such as 10-10-10 per 100 square feet is usually adequate.
+Add lime and fertilizer, as recommended by a soil test of the finished soil mix or in-ground garden.
+In the absence of a soil test, 1 to 2 pounds of a complete fertilizer such as 10-10-10 per 100 square feet or a similar amount from an organic fertilizer, is usually adequate.

 There are several ways to plant your bed.
 You may also choose to plant in rows within the bed, or simply group similar plants together by maturation time or height.
-When choosing what to plant keep in mind that diversity in plants will promote a more stable ecosystem.
+When choosing what to plant, keep in mind that diversity in plants will promote a more stable ecosystem.
 Plant diversity tends to encourage more beneficial insects and microorganisms in the planting area.
 Monoculture, or grouping together of the same or closely related crops, may encourage more pest and disease issues.
-You may even want to include a few flowers in your vegetable garden to increase the diversity of plants being grown.
+You may even want to include a few flowers such as nasturtium, marigolds, calendula, cilantro, dill, or borage in your vegetable garden to increase the diversity of plants being grown and attract pollinators.

 Care and maintenance